lukasroegner/homebridge-philips-hue-sync-box/README.md

 Homebridge plugin for the Philips Hue Sync Box.

-The Sync Box is exposed as a lightbulb.
-The following features are currently supported:
+The Sync Box can be exposed as a lightbulb.
+The following features are supported:
 * On/Off
 * Brightness

+The Sync Box can be exposed as a switch.
+The following features are supported:
+* On/Off

 You can also enable additional TV accessories that support:
 * Switching HDMI inputs